-Contract liabilities relate to advance consideration received from customers for Texas Market Stabilization N Bonds, Series 2022 interest expenses and ongoing expenses, and are reported in accrued liabilities of \$2,023 at December 31, 2023.
+Contract liabilities relate to advance consideration received from customers for Texas Market Stabilization N Bonds, Series 2022 interest expenses and ongoing expenses, and are reported in accrued liabilities of \$2,370 and \$2,023 at December 31, 2024 and 2023, respectively.

-Non-contract related receivables on the statement of financial position on December 31, 2023 and 2022 include \$722 and \$454, respectively, receivable from ERCOT for securitization charges collected by ERCOT not transferred to TEMSFN yet (see Note 7 Related Party Transactions), and \$322 and \$249, respectively, interest receivable from money market funds investments.
+Non-contract related receivables on the statement of financial position on December 31, 2024 and 2023 include \$1,125 and \$722, respectively, receivable from ERCOT for securitization charges collected by ERCOT not transferred to TEMSFN yet (see Note 7 Related Party Transactions), and \$262 and \$322, respectively, interest receivable from money market funds investments.